- Planning & Development

 Better protect animal habitats and welfare, and Australia's biodiversity.

 Policy Methods (Federal & State)

-To help achieve this Australia should:
+To help achieve this Sustainable Australia Party will:

 - Widespread urban, rural and marine animal habitat protection;

-- Stronger laws to prevent inappropriate tree-clearing;
+- Stronger laws to prevent inappropriate land and tree-clearing;

 - Humane reduction and eradication programs for high-risk feral species.

 - Implement mandatory and independently regulated best practice animal welfare management in farming, agriculture, sporting and domestic environments.

 - Transition to an end to live animal exports during the 2019+ term of federal parliament (also see Regional & Rural Australia policy).